cbrito3/kickstarter-analysis/README.md

 ## Outcomes Based on Launch Date Chart

-Due to the client's interest in the theater data, the data was filtered by that category.
+The data was filtered to revealed theater outcomes based on launch dates.
 The number of live outcomes were nominal and were filtered from the data set.

 ![Theater_Outcomes_vs_Launch](https://github.com/cbrito3/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ## Outcomes Based on Goals Chart